-In common law countries such as the UK, the main role of notaries is to deal with international matters, but even then there are many differences.
-In Scotland, for example, most solicitors are also notaries.
+In common law countries such as the UK, the main role of notaries is to deal with international matters.

 For individuals, we will notarise documents for many different situations, including but not limited to:

 - Proving you are still alive so you can receive a foreign pension